Steak Pasta is Always a Good Idea

 Instructions

-• Marinate the steak: Season both sides of the steak with salt and pepper and place in a ziplock or reusable storage bag with the balsamic vinegar and olive oil and marinate in the fridge for 20-30 minutes, or up to 4 hours.
+• Season both sides of the steak with salt and pepper and place in a ziplock or reusable storage bag with the balsamic vinegar and olive oil and marinate in the fridge for 30 minutes, or overnight

-• Sear the steak: Heat a large skillet over medium high heat.
-Remove the steak from the fridge and place it on the hot pan, without any additional oil.
-Discard any remaining marinade.
+• Heat a large skillet over medium high heat.
+Remove the steak from the marinade, shaking off any excess.
 Cook the steak for 4 minutes on each side or until it reaches your desired doneness.
-We like to remove the steak when it reaches an internal temp of 135°F to allow for 5-15 degrees of carry-over cooking while it rests to achieve a medium-rare steak (145°F).
+I like to remove the steak when it reaches an internal temp of 135°F for medium-rare steak (target temp 145°F).
+Rest for 10 minutes.

-• Make the creamy sauce: While the steak is resting, melt the butter, or vegan butter, in a deep skillet over medium-high heat.
-Add the minced garlic and cook for 1-2 minutes, until fragrant.
-Add the flour (or gluten-free flour) to the butter and stir well to create a paste, also known as a roux.
+• While the steak is resting, melt the butter in a deep skillet over medium-high heat.
+Add the garlic and cook for 1-2 minutes, until fragrant.
+Add the flour to the butter and stir well to create a paste (a roux).
+Cook the roux for 2-3 minutes to ensure the flour is fully cooked.

 • Slowly whisk in the milk then add the salt and pepper.
 Continue to stir and cook for about 5 minutes, until thickened.
-Add the parmesan cheese (or nutritional yeast) and stir until melted and/or combined.
+Add the parmesan cheese and stir until melted and combined.

-• Mix it together: Stir in the cooked pasta.
+• Stir in the cooked pasta.
 If the sauce seems too thick, pour in the reserved pasta cooking water a few tablespoons at a time to reach your desired consistency.
-Add the fresh spinach and sun dried tomatoes and cook for 2-3 minutes, until the spinach is wilted.

-• Top with steak and serve: Slice the steak into thin pieces against the grain and top the pasta.
+• Slice the steak into thin pieces against the grain and top the pasta.
 Drizzle with balsamic glaze and top with gorgonzola and parsley if desired.

 Last step!
 If you make this, please leave a review letting us know how it was!